 Q: What do you mean by integrative counseling?

-A: Rather than treating a part of the client (e.g. mental illness), integrated counseling reflects the current trend in healthcare toward treating the whole.
+A: Rather than treating a part of the client (e.g. mental health), integrated counseling reflects the current trend in healthcare toward treating the whole cliet.
 Integrative counseling also contains both a theoretical and practical meaning.
 Theoretically, treating the whole client is the foundation of Mr. Vigorito's clinical approach.
-Mr. Vigorito defines health as the linkage of differentiated systems (integration) of the embodied mind*.
+Mr. Vigorito views health as the linkage of differentiated systems (integration) of the embodied mind*.
 Counseling (aka psychotherapy) is a process to help clients honor these different systems while promoting connection, all toward creating a harmony within the client and the client's relationships.
 From a practical standpoint, integrated counseling involves understanding the client's unique clinical picture (the interplay between and within internal and external systems), developing a comprehensive and, at times, interdisciplinary treatment plan and coordinating care among all healthcare providers.

 *The definition of health by Dr. Daniel Siegel, UCLA School of Medicine.

 Q: What is out of control sexual behavior (OCSB)?

 A: Out of control sexual behavior (OCSB) is a non-diagnostic term used to describe men and women who experience significant difficulties regulating their sexual thoughts, behavior, or urges despite repeated harmful consequences.
 Harmful consequences may include problems with relationships, occupation, finances, physical and mental health, and drug and alcohol recovery.